relientm96/SinsOnTwitter/README.md

 # Sins on Twitter

-This is the GitHub repository for Group68's Assignment 2 for the subject Cluster and Cloud Computing (COMP90024).
+This is a cloud based web application built for the subject Cluster and Cloud Computing (COMP90024)

+## Key Features
+* Three node CouchDB Cluster.
+* Flask Backend and Apache2 for deployment.
+* Ansible and Bash Script for Automation Deployment.
+* Python based tweet streamer using Tweepy library.
+* Deployed onto three virtual machines (Each on Ubuntu 18.04) on the NecTAR Research Cloud.

 # Team Information
 ## Group 68